Last updated: May 6, 2026

 How to renew benefits online

-- Sign in to YES.NM.GOV and use the renewal option, not a brand-new application, if you are already on the program.
+- Sign in to YesNM and use the renewal option, not a brand-new application, if you are already on the program.

 - Update address, phone number, income, housing costs, and health insurance details.
-This matters even more because HCA is warning members on its Medicaid changes page and SNAP changes page to keep contact information current as new federal eligibility checks roll in.
+HCA also tells members on its Medicaid changes page and SNAP changes page to keep contact information current.

 - For SNAP and TANF, plan for an interview.
 New Mexico restored those interview rules in 2024.

-- Upload new proof right away if income, rent, or insurance changed.
+- Upload new proof right away if income, rent, utilities, or insurance changed.

 - Save proof that the renewal was submitted.